Here: Home > Sustainable Planet

 What We Can Do About Global Warming and Pollution

-6. Ensure that the World Bank and other sources provide loans to all countries for solar cookers made from foil and cardboard.
-The cookers can provide up to 36 percent of the fuel needs, saving forests.
+8. Ensure that the World Bank and other sources provide loans to all countries for biochar kilns and solar cookers made from foil and cardboard and biomass cookers.
+The solar and biomass cookers can provide the fuel needs, saving forests.
 The cookers can also boil water to increase water safety.
 According to the World Health Organization, 80 percent of illnesses come from unsafe water.
 Between 70 and 90 percent of wood in Africa, Asia, and Latin America is harvested for fuel.

-7. Ensure that schools in wealthier countries adopt villages in poorer countries to help them have solar cookers for boiling water and cooking.
-Solar cookers can help prevent illnesses by making safe water available, help save people from starvation by providing free fuel, save forests, reduce pollution, and help reverse global warming.
+9. Ensure that schools in wealthier countries adopt villages in poorer countries to help them have biomass cookers and solar cookers for boiling water and cooking.
+Biomass cookers and solar cookers can help prevent illnesses by making safe water available, help save people from starvation by providing free fuel, save forests, reduce pollution, and help reverse global warming.

 In addition, individual families in the United States and Europe can: